Flood Damaged Cars – What Are The Common Problems?

 If the car wasn’t running while it was submerged in water, it probably won’t work even after the water drains.
 Water probably didn’t make it into the engine itself, but it will have caused significant damage to the spark plug wiring harness and other vital electric components, not to mention the damage done to the mechanical components under the car like the transmission, axles, and differentials.

+If your car was submerged, we highly recommend having it towed to a certified mechanic for further evaluation before you try starting it.
 If the car was running while submerged, if definitely won’t work.
 Water will have entered the engine through the air intake, causing catastrophic engine failure.
 If your vehicle was running while submerged in water, shut it off immediately and have it towed to a local mechanic to have the damage assessed.
 Be prepared to spend quite a bit of money to fix the damage.

 Is A Car Totaled If It Gets Flooded?